lilitaalute/lilitaalute/README.md

 Sorry, coding is not for me :):) But working in this atmosphere - oh, Yes.
 It's totally mine.

-Where in recruitment for 5 years helping Latvia & Baltics companies to find & attract IT specialists (middle, senior, team lead) - mostly in Developers, actually.
+Was in recruitment for 5 years helping Latvia & Baltics companies to find & attract IT specialists (middle, senior, team lead) - mostly in Developers, actually.

 Were worked closely to companies CTO/team leads in larger ones, HR & CEO's.